visika/tesi-magistrale/thesis.typ

   ),
 )

-As anticipated in the analysis of the bandstructure, frequencies calculated with MACE-ICE13-1 are shifted toward higher values, compared to reference data.
+As anticipated in the analysis of the band structure in @sec:phonons-bandstructure, frequencies calculated with MACE-ICE13-1 are shifted toward higher values, compared to reference data.